bennykerido/react-native-smart-styles/README.md

 <li>

 ## Migrating to v0.0.4
+> **Note:** This is not the only migration process but this is the main one, for more information please refer to the [docs](https://www.bennykerido.dev/react-native-smart-styles/docs/migration)

 If you previously used `useTheme` to obtain themed styles, you will need to replace it with `useThemeStyles` in your code.
 Here is an example of how to update your code:

 #### Before (v0.0.3)